an independent Search Engine for VPSs ranked by price

 Step 8: Boot into the ZFS root pool

-The system is ready, fully restored from the backup, and can be booted.
-Exit the chroot and umount all virtual file systems, then export the ZFS root pool:
+The system is ready, fully restored from the backup, and may be booted.
+Exit the chroot and umount all virtual filesystems, then export the ZFS root pool:

 # umount /mnt/dev